Pain Management Department

 We will write comprehensive letters to your referring doctor.
 These letters can be used for your NDIS or DSP applications.

-We will not write letters to NDIS or Centrelink.
+We will not write letters to NDIS or Centrelink

 Please bring:

-• Your Medicare card or Veteran Affairs card.
+• Your Medicare card or Veteran Affairs card

-• A list of your medicines including any herbal or over the counter medicines.
+• A list of your medicines including any herbal or over the counter medicines

-• Any recent x rays or medical images and their reports.
+• Any recent x rays or medical images and their reports

 • Insurer details if you are claiming workers compensation, public liability or third party insurance.

 In your first appointment, you may see either a pain specialist alone or a team of specialists including the doctor, clinical psychologist and physiotherapist.
 If we need to do further assessments, we will arrange another time to do this.
-We will work with you to develop a pain managment plan.
+We will work with you to develop a pain management plan.

 Make an appointment with your local family doctor to talk to them first.
 If your local doctor needs some advice they can contact us.